nf-core/website/markdown/events/2022/training-october-2022.md

 # Registration

-Click on the link below and fill out the registration form to secure your place :tada:
+Click on the link below and fill out the registration form to secure your place!

 <a class="btn btn-success btn-lg" href="https://seqera.typeform.com/oct-22-training"><i aria-hidden="true"></i>Register now</a>